 Nephi, Utah, United States

-The job of Downline Production Employees is the entry level position at the plant.
-It is an essential part of the production process and requires the employee to be alert, watchful, and engaged in the operations that are taking place around them.
+The Electrical Technician is an essential part of the production and maintenance process and requires the employee to be alert, watchful, and engaged in the operations that are taking place around them.

 Principal Duties and Responsibilities:

 - Works from information obtained from engineering drawings, electrical diagrams, simple and complex sketches, other related documents and verbal field instructions needed to perform assigned duties.
 Designs, orders material, and implements modifications to existing equipment or systems under development.
 Updates drawing or documentation as required.

 - Analyzes, troubleshoots and performs maintenance and repairs of any plant electrical systems (including, but not limited to, programmable controllers, air conditioning, combustion systems, etc.).

 - Participates in the preventive maintenance programs for any electrical equipment and systems.

 - Completes records and reports (including but not limited to, MSDS sheets, shop logs, SAP, etc.).